sirCamp/lectures/README.md

 # lectures
-lectures for Management and Analysis of Physics Datasets course Msc in Physic of Data @UniPD
+lectures for Management and Analysis of Physics Datasets course of Msc in Physic of Data @UniPD